thrnz/docker-wireguard-pia/README.md

 * VPNDNS = 8.8.8.8, 8.8.4.4

 Use these DNS servers in the Wireguard config.
 Defaults to PIA's DNS servers if not specified.
+* USEMODERN=0/1

+Connect to PIA's 'next gen' network.
+This is required for port forwarding using Wireguard.
+Defaults to 0 - use legacy network.
+See [here](https://serverlist.piaservers.net/vpninfo/servers/new) for a list of legacy servers.
+* PORT_FORWARDING=0/1

+Whether to enable port forwarding.
+Requires USEMODERN=1 and a supported server.
+Defaults to 0 if not specified.
+The forwarded port is dumped to /pia-shared/port.dat for access by other containers.

 ## Notes
 * PIA doesn't support Wireguard connections outside of their official app at this stage (June 2020), so use at your own risk.